 BFE now offers proxy voting services to clients in certain advisory strategies.
-More information can be found in Item 6 - Portfolio Manager Selection and Evaluation in the section titled "Voting Client Securities".
+More information can be found in Item 17 - Voting Client Securities.
 Existing clients were provided advance notice, a timeframe to consider the updates, and an avenue to opt out of the proxy voting services.